816 Nuclear Military Plant: History

-The project was started in 1966 when Sino-Soviet relations dramatically declined (see also the Sino-Soviet split).
+The project was started in 1966 as part of China's Third Front campaign when Sino-Soviet relations dramatically declined (see also the Sino-Soviet split).
 To enhance China's national defence and prevent possible Soviet invasion and nuclear attack, the project was approved (directly by then-Premier Zhou Enlai) and undertaken in secret.
 More than 60,000 engineering soldiers of the People's Liberation Army participated in the construction of the base.
 The underground base was designed to be able to tolerate thousands of tons of TNT explosives and 8-magnitude earthquakes.

 The project was under construction for 17 years, and the construction was nearly completed in 1984.
 In 1964 China made its first public nuclear test.
 Largely due to change in the Cold War international situation, the project was cancelled in February 1984.
 It was further declassified in April 2002.
 In April 2010, after being closed for over 25 years, the base was opened to tourists.